Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Direct and inverse scattering theory

-In this section we study the direct and inverse scattering theory associated to the first of equation \eqref{eq:pair}.
-In particular, we analyze the analytic properties and the asymptotic behavior at large $\zl$ of the Jost solutions and the scattering data, and formulate the inverse scattering problem in terms of the Marchenko integral equations.
+In this section we focus on the direct and inverse scattering theory associated to the first of equation \eqref{eq:pair}.
+In particular, we study the analyticity properties and the asymptotic behaviour at large $\zl$ for the Jost solutions and the scattering data, and formulate the inverse scattering problem in terms of the Marchenko integral equations.
+When treating the direct and inverse scattering in Subsections \ref{sub:a}, \ref{sub:b}, and \ref{sub:c} we disregard the time variable (\textit{e.g.} $\bm(x,t)$ will be considered as a function of $x$ only and represented as $\bm(x)$).
+Time will be subsequently reintroduced starting from Subsection \ref{sub:d}.